All Products

 Document Center

-Realtime Compute for Apache Flink:Cross-zone high availability
+Realtime Compute for Apache Flink:Manage cross-zone high availability

-Last Updated:Feb 24, 2025
+Last Updated:Jun 04, 2025

 The cross-zone high availability feature can effectively prevent service interruptions caused by faults in a single zone and ensure service stability.
 This feature is used to support high availability in different zones of the same region.
 Realtime Compute for Apache Flink allows you to implement the cross-zone high availability feature for subscription namespaces that use cross-zone compute units (CUs).
-This topic describes how to use the cross-zone high availability feature and stop the billing for cross-zone CUs.
+This topic describes how to enable cross-zone high availability and stop the billing for cross-zone CUs.

-You can configure two types of CUs for a Realtime Compute for Apache Flink workspace: single-zone CUs and cross-zone CUs.
-You can create single-zone namespaces or cross-zone namespaces based on the selected CU type:
+You can configure two types of CUs for a workspace: single-zone CUs and cross-zone CUs.
+Based on the type of CUs configured, a namespace can either be non-highly available or highly available:

-• Cross-zone namespaces: The cross-zone high availability feature can be implemented.
-If the primary zone fails, deployments will automatically fail over to the secondary zone.
+• Highly available namespaces: In case the primary zone fails, jobs will automatically fail over to the secondary zone.
 This helps prevent service interruptions from failures in a single zone, ensuring service continuity and high availability.

 image